 Combined with Brexit uncertainty, trade war rhetoric, the rise of Italian populism and excessive valuations in the more ‘high growth’ areas of the market this resulted in both equities and bonds selling off in the third quarter.
 For example, 10 year UK gilt yields moved from 1.2% in July to 1.6% in September, the highest levels seen since 2016.
-The LF Canlife Managed 0%-35% Fund is positioned more in corporate bonds – which outperformed – as well as maintaining a short duration stance, so we were able to withstand this rise in yields.
-The commercial property market also delivered stability, with industrial units in particular continuing to perform well.
+This impacted the performance of our government and corporate bond holdings, although the spreads available on corporates helped cushion the price falls.
+Elsewhere, the commercial property market continued to deliver stability, with industrial units in particular performing well.

-However, UK equities sold off sharply, which resulted in a negative absolute performance for the quarter.
-We are ten years into a bull market and are arguably late in the cycle.
+Global equity markets also sold off, with Asia particularly weak.
+The higher risk Portfolio Funds suffered more as a result, given their higher weighting to risk assets.
+Broadly speaking, we are ten years into an equity bull market and are arguably late in the cycle.
 As a result, any negative sentiment is weighing more heavily on the equity market and we were due a correction at some point.
-However, we still remain positive on equities relative to fixed income, although returns are likely to be more subdued in the future.
-As a result, we have maintained our more defensive, income-orientated equity positioning.
-The UK market remains attractively valued, with a supportive dividend yield which we believe will continue to underpin returns.
+However, we still remain positive on the asset class, although returns are likely to be more subdued in the future.

 Canada Life Investments is the brand for investment management activities undertaken by Canada Life Asset Management Limited, Canada Life Limited and Canada Life European Real Estate Limited.
 Canada Life Asset Management Limited (no. 03846821), Canada Life Limited (no.00973271) and Canada Life European Real Estate Limited (no. 03846823) are all registered in England and the registered office for all three entities is Canada Life Place, Potters Bar, Hertfordshire EN6 5BA.
 Canada Life Asset Management is authorised and regulated by the Financial Conduct Authority.
 Canada Life Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.